Oklahoma vs. Kansas NCAA Football Odds, Plays and Insights | October 23, 2021

 Over/Under Insights

-- Oklahoma and its opponents have gone over the current 66.5-point total in five of seven games (71.4%) this season.
+- Oklahoma's games this season have gone over 66.5 points five of seven times.

-- Kansas has combined with its opponents to score more than 66.5 points in two games this season.
+- The two teams combine to score 59.4 points per game, 7.1 less than the over/under in this contest.

-- Saturday's total is 7.1 points higher than the combined 59.4 PPG average of the two teams.

-- This contest's over/under is 1.7 points lower than the 68.2 these two squads combine to give up per game in 2021.
+- These two squads surrender a combined 68.2 points per game, 1.7 more than this contest's over/under.

-- The Sooners and their opponents score an average of 62.3 points per game, 4.2 fewer than Saturday's total.
+- The average total in Sooners games this season is 62.3, 4.2 points fewer than Saturday's total of 66.5 .

-- The 56.8 PPG average total in Jayhawks games this season is 9.7 points fewer than this game's over/under.
+- In 2021, games involving the Jayhawks have averaged a total of 56.8 points, 9.7 fewer than this game's set over/under.

 Oklahoma Stats and Trends